hashicorp/faas-nomad/README.md

 }
 ```

 The Handle method receives the payload sent by calling the function as a slice of bytes and expects any output to be returned as a string.
-For now, let’s keep this function the same and run through the steps for building the function.
+For now, let's keep this function the same and run through the steps for building the function.
 The first thing we need to do is to edit the `gofunction.yml.` file and change the image name so that we can push this to a Docker repo that our Nomad cluster will be able to pull.
 Also, change the gateway address to the location of your OpenFaaS gateway.
 Changing the gateway in this file saves us providing the location as an alternate parameter.

 ```yaml
 provider: